Battle rap: History

 Starting in the early 2000s, Freestyle Friday is a watered-down battle segment on BET's popular show 106 & Park.
 Two rappers compete in a freestyle battle before the studio audience and three celebrity judges (the DJ sometimes acts as the 3rd judge).
 Each competitor alternates freestyling for 30 seconds in each of the two rounds (originally only 1 round when the segment first began).
 The rappers are not allowed to use profanities or sexually suggestive lyrics, punishable by disqualification.
 After the battle, the judges decide the winner, per majority vote.

 Eventually, battle rap moved to a format which is now the predominant form of battle rap, where two emcees battle against each other without a beat, trading prewritten verses in three-round battles.
-The impromptu aspect of battling still exists in the form of rebuttals, which are short rhymes (usually in the beginning of a verse) where an emcee either comments on something about their opponent that was thought up on the spot (for instance, making fun of the shirt they're wearing), or responds to something their opponent said during their previous round.
+The impromptu aspect of battling still exists in the form of rebuttals, which are short rhymes (usually at the beginning of a verse) where an emcee either comments on something about their opponent that was thought up on the spot (for instance, making fun of the shirt they're wearing), or responds to something their opponent said during their previous round.
 While not as prominent as it once was, the art of rebutting is still respected by many as difficult to do correctly, and a sign of a well-rounded emcee.

-While many creative minds were battling and organizing battles in the early 2000s, Troy “Smack” Mitchell of Queens New York gathered battle rappers of hood renown including Serius Jones of New Jersey and Loaded Lux, Murda Mook and Jae Millz of Harlem, Smack began recording battles, printing and hand-selling the DVDs—a cutting edge technological and artistic hustle at the time.
+While many creative minds were battling and organizing battles in the early 2000s, Troy "Smack" Mitchell of Queens New York gathered battle rappers of hood renown including Serius Jones of New Jersey and Loaded Lux, Murda Mook and Jae Millz of Harlem, Smack began recording battles, printing and hand-selling the DVDs—a cutting edge technological and artistic hustle at the time.

 Fight Klub is one of the earliest battle rap leagues and was the only league that aired on TV.
 It aired on MTV2 sometime in 2006.
-It is hosted by international P. A lot of the original rappers on there are now legendary in the battle rap game such as Arsonal, Jin, Hollow da don.
+It is hosted by international P. A lot of the original rappers on there are now legendary in the battle rap game such as Arsonal, Jin and Hollow da don.

 Jump Off TV's World Rap Championships premiered in London 2006, featuring American and British rappers.

 In Cuba, freestyle battles often follow organized concerts and juxtapose composed songs with ‘flowing’ lyrics that are relevant to the present situation.
 Freestyling can allow audience members to integrate into the performance stage.
 This provides a forum for up-and-coming underground artists to engage in a musical discussion with already prominent underground Cuban rappers.
 Freestyle battles often turn political when artists incorporate perspectives on social disparities and issues plaguing the Cuban population.